Vuzix/sdk-usbcviewer/README.md

 ## Usage

-### Sample Code
-Please refer to the sample client application for usage related to the provided entry points:
-- com.vuzix.sdk.usbcviewer.flashlight.Flashlight
-- com.vuzix.sdk.usbcviewer.sensors.Sensors

 ### Common
-Since the SDK presents functions of the external hardware, you must connect to each interface before it may be used by calling
+The SDK exposes functionality of the external hardware.
+You must explicitly connect to each interface before it may be used.
+Do so by calling
+`connect()` on the appropriate interface class.

-`connect()`.
-You should call `disconnect()` when finished.
-If the device is not available, the `connect()` call will throw an exception.
-You may optionally query `isDeviceAvailable()` prior to *connect()* to prevent this.
+If the USB-C Viewer is not available, the `connect()` call will throw an exception.
+You may optionally query `isDeviceAvailable()` prior to `connect()` to prevent this.

+Close the connection by calling `disconnect()` when the interface is no longer required.

 To track whether or not you have connected you may evaluate the `connected` boolean property.

 A sample of that flow, minus exception handling, might look like:

 ```
-if( !usbcInterface.connected) {
+if( !usbcInterface.connected ) {
-	if(usbcInterface.isDeviceAvailable()) {
+	if( usbcInterface.isDeviceAvailable() ) {
 		usbcInterface.connect();
 	}
 }
 //todo: do something with the interface while connected, then
-if( usbcInterface.connected) {
+if( usbcInterface.connected ) {
 	usbcInterface.disconnect();
 }
 ```

 ### Flashlight
+The Flashlight interface is `com.vuzix.sdk.usbcviewer.flashlight.Flashlight`.

-The Flashlight API will allow you to toggle the ON/OFF state of the device Flashlight.
+The Flashlight interface class will allow you to toggle the ON/OFF state of the device Flashlight.

-Once a connection is initialized you only need to call `turnFlashlightOn()` or `turnFlashlightOff()`.
+Once a connection is initialized you may simply call `turnFlashlightOn()` and `turnFlashlightOff()`.

 ### Sensors
+The Sensors interface is `com.vuzix.sdk.usbcviewer.sensors.Sensors`.

-The Sensors API will allow you to receive data from the device sensors.
+The Sensors interface class will allow you to receive data from the device sensors.
 They come back in the following formats:

 * Accelerometer: *meters per second squared*
 * Gyrometer: *degrees per second*
-* Magnetometer/Compass: *µ Teslas*
+* Magnetometer/Compass: *Âµ Teslas*

 The `Sensors` object requires a `VuzixSensorListener`.
-This is very similar to an [Android SensorEventListener](https://developer.android.com/reference/android/hardware/SensorEventListener) and all results are given to the `onSensorChanged()` method.
-It also adds an `onSensorInitialized()` to know when the asynchronous initialization completes on the device, and an `onError()` in case the initialization fails or the device disconnects after being initialized.
+This is very similar to an [Android SensorEventListener](https://developer.android.com/reference/android/hardware/SensorEventListener) and all results are given to the `onSensorChanged()` method. `VuzixSensorListener` also adds an `onSensorInitialized()` to know when the asynchronous initialization completes on the device, and an `onError()` in case the initialization fails or the device disconnects after being initialized.

 Once the connection is established, you will need to enable the sensors by calling `initializeSensors()`.